Bernard Crouch

-Bernard Crouch (1925–1955), was a male international table tennis player from England.
+Bernard Crouch (1925 – 2 December 1955), was a male international table tennis and tennis player from England.

 Table tennis career

 Crouch won a bronze medal at the 1950 World Table Tennis Championships in the Swaythling Cup (men's team) event with Richard Bergmann, Johnny Leach, Aubrey Simons and Harry Venner for England.

 He won the Wilmott Cup for the Staines League in 1954/55 and was also on the Middlesex County Championships winning side in 1947–48 and 1949–50 to 1955.

-Tennis
+Tennis career

-He was an excellent tennis player and a regular member of the Surrey County side and played at Wimbledon on several occasions.
+Crouch was an excellent tennis player and a regular member of the Surrey County side.
+He was a finalist at the Middlesex Championships in 1948.
+He also played at Wimbledon on several occasions from 1950 to 1954.

 Death

-He died in the 1955 Barnes railway accident.
+Crouch died in the 1955 Barnes railway accident.